1947

 About the Book

-This narrative history explores a wide variety of topics ranging from US politics and international relations to big band jazz music, race relations in sports, and television technology to tell the story of a world in transition.
-While focusing on the efforts and experiences of less well-known individuals who are often excluded from other histories of the period, the author combines information from interviews with archival and secondary sources to explain why 1947 was a pivotal year in the emergence of the contemporary world.
+This book explores a wide variety of topics ranging from U.S. politics and international relations to big band jazz music, race relations in sports, and television technology, to tell the story of a world in transition.
+While focusing on the experiences of less well-known individuals who are often excluded from histories of the period, the author combines information from interviews with archival and secondary sources to explain why 1947 was a pivotal year in the emergence of the contemporary world.

 About the Author(s)